 The Crown Jewel

-If faith is the mother tongue of the reborn soul — received, not generated — then claiming credit for it is exactly as absurd as a child claiming credit for speaking English.
+If faith is the mother tongue of the reborn soul — received, not generated — then claiming credit for it is exactly as absurd as a three-year-old announcing, "I taught myself English."
+The confidence is adorable.
+The claim is impossible.

 "I chose to believe" is the spiritual equivalent of "I invented my own language."
-It sounds like an assertion of remarkable ability.
-It is actually an assertion of remarkable confusion about where the capacity came from.
+Only the stakes are eternal — and the confusion about where the capacity came from is no longer adorable.
+It is tragic.

 And a confusion about origins is not a minor error.
 If you believe you invented your own faith, you will live in constant anxiety about maintaining it — the way you might worry about losing your Spanish if you stopped practicing.
 But if you know your faith was given the way your mother tongue was given, you rest.
 Because a mother tongue does not atrophy.
 It is not maintained by effort.
 It was written into your architecture during a critical period that you did not initiate, and it will remain there for the rest of your life — not because you are diligent, but because the One who gave it is faithful.